odoo/documentation/crm/leads/generate/emails.rst

-Additionally to your sales team aliases, you can also create a generic email alias (e.g. *contact@* or *info@* ) that will also generate a new contact in Odoo CRM.
+Additionally to your sales team aliases, you can also create a generic email alias (e.g. *contact@* or *info@* ) that will also generate a new contact in Twenty20 CRM.
 Still from the Sales module, go to :menuselection:`Configuration --> Settings` and set up your catch-all email domain.

 .. tip::